-This article was written by Dr. Sarah Duvall, a Doctor of Physical Therapy who specializes in women's health and pelvic function.
-She designed a new course on Postpartum Corrective Exercise for fitness professionals which closes TOMORROW September 24th, so be sure to check this out!
+This article was written by Dr. Sarah Duvall of Core Exercise Solutions, a Doctor of Physical Therapy who specializes in women's health and pelvic floor function.

 The current treatment for the pelvic floor looks at managing pressure.
 Surprise!
 It’s no longer kegels.
 That was 1990.
 What research is showing us now is that pelvic floor issues are caused more by inappropriate pressure in our core and the pelvic floor overworking to stabilize the pelvis.